-Nier Replicant ver.
-1.22474487139… (yes, that's its name) is out today and, if you're not at all familiar with the series, you might be taken aback by the praise this remake of a 10-year-old game is getting.
-We gave Nier Replicant a 90 in our own review, and so have other reviewers.
-It's even more surprising considering the original Nier was a flawed RPG that seemed likely to die in obscurity back in 2010.
+We gave Nier Replicant a 90 in our own review, and so did several other reviewers.
+Which is surprising considering the original Nier was a flawed RPG that seemed likely to die in obscurity back in 2010.
 Instead, it became a cult classic that now has a fantastic sequel, spin-off books, and a devoted following.

 If you're not one of those fans, the fervor for this bizarre series and its creator Yoko Taro might seem impenetrable.
 After learning all about Nier and its history myself, I'm here to explain why people love it so damn much.

 If you want to understand Nier, you're going to have to embrace the fact that you're going to be at least a little confused by everything.
 It's part of the charm.
 Nier Replicant ver.
 1.22474487139… is an action RPG remake (or "version upgrade," as its creator Yoko Taro insists on calling it) of the original Nier that launched back in 2010 for the Xbox 360 and Playstation 3.
 It's a little complicated, but that original Nier was actually split into two separate games that have different protagonists—though the story, gameplay, and everything else is pretty much the same.
 Think Pokémon, basically.

 - Nier Gestalt was released globally, but in North America and Europe it was simply called Nier.
 It featured an older protagonist who was the father of a central character named Yonah.
 Nier Gestalt released on the Xbox 360 and PlayStation 3.

 - Nier Replicant was released only in Japan.
 It featured a younger protagonist who was the brother of Yonah.
 This is the version that modern remake, ver.
 1.22474487139… is based off of.